a4vgx7b2M/gaggiuino-esp32-loader/README.md

 Connect screen GPIO18 --> Blackpill A2<br/>

 ## Conclusion
 The screen functions identically to those activated by official suppliers at time of writing (Release v.0e28389).
-It also works with OTA updates (including U585 core updates) as of time of writing, however I cannot guarantee this will continue to work in future
+It also works with OTA updates (including U585 core updates), however I cannot guarantee this will continue to work in future

 This software can be installed on any ESP32-8048S043 from Aliexpress, and likely any ESP32-S3 with 16MB flash (required for ui-embedded) and 8MB PSRAM (not tested with <8MB)